National Public Investment System of Costa Rica

 There is also a Costa Rica Investment Map, which is a platform to locate the public investment projects as per their geographical location and showing the details on the physical and financial progress of the projects, photos, the general goal and the expected products once the projects have been finalized.
 In each of the project profiles, citizens can include publicly visible comments.

 The MIDEPLAN offers a broad range of courses given remotely as well as presence-based.
+It should be noted that they are offered only to public officials and are not open to the community.
 The section on training on the MIDEPLAN website shows the updated training calendar, a description of the contents, participation requirements, etc. The training program covers relevant topics for the three systems the MIDPLAN is the steering entity of National Public Investment System, National Assessment System and National Planning System.
 In addition to the current offer, the public entities and bodies can request a training in specific topics of interest.
 For this, the MIDEPLAN makes forms available on which the entities can send their requests.

 In accordance with the effective regulations, the APN bodies identify the investment needs, formulate projects and perform their ex-ante assessment.
 For the ex-ante assessments several financial indicators, cost indicators and economic-social indicators are taken into consideration.
 Additionally, a risk analysis is performed and a strategy to mitigate them.
 In accordance with the nature of the investment projects, some may also require environmental and social impact studies.
 All projects must identify the intervention goal, the benefiting population, product indicators, result indicators, investment programming throughout the project’s life cycle and sources of financing.
 Once the investment projects have the documentation requested in accordance with the standards and methodologies developed by the MIDEPLAN, these projects can be registered in the BPIP.
 The projects registered in the BPIP are considered a priority by the APN bodies and, as they have the support of the Public Investment Unit of MIDEPLAN, can be included in the national budget.